seyithanalkan/aws_cost_report/README.md

 To use this project, follow these steps:

 1. Add a `Cost_Center` tag to your AWS resources and set its value to your desired cost center.
-2. Wait for the Lambda function to run (either triggered by the EventBridge rule or manually).
+2. Wait for the Lambda function(Python 3.8) to run (either triggered by the EventBridge rule or manually).
 3. Check your email for the daily cost report.